puppetlabs/puppet-docs/source/puppet/6.0/lang_relationships.markdown

 ```

 This example applies all yum repository resources before applying any package resources, which protects any packages that rely on custom repositories.

+> Note: Most of the time, you should use relationship metaparameters, not chaining arrows.
+See the [Puppet Language Style Guide](https://puppet.com/docs/puppet/5.3/style_guide.html#chaining-arrow-syntax) for information on when and how to use chaining arrows.

 ### Capturing resource references for generated resources